ClosedXML/ClosedXML/docs/migrations/migrate-to-0.104.rst

 ``IXLWorksheet.NamedRange(string)`` throws ``KeyNotFoundException`` instead of ``ArgumentOutOfRangeException`` when defined name is not found.

-Names of interfaces has been changed to better semantic meaning, i.e. defined name.
-Defined name can refere to range, constant, cell, function, lambda and others. *named range* is very non-descript type name.
+Names of interfaces has been changed to better reflect semantic meaning, i.e. defined name.
+Defined name can refer to a range, constant, cell, function, lambda and others. *named range* is very non-descript type name.

 * ``IXLNamedRange`` -> ``IXLDefinedName``
 * ``IXLNamedRanges`` -> ``IXLDefinedNames``

-Varisou properties/names have been renamed and marked with an ``[Obsolete]`` attribute pointing to a new name.
+Various properties/names containing ``*NamedRange*`` have been renamed to ``*DefinedName*`` and marked with an ``[Obsolete]`` attribute pointing to a new name.